Water Heater Sizing Calculator - First Hour Rating & Tank Size

 Built For

-- Homeowners replacing a water heater who need to know what size to buy for their household
+- Homeowners replacing a water heater who need a first-pass capacity screen before product review

 - HVAC contractors comparing gas, electric, and heat pump water heater options for customers